sebi-gr/spring/guide.md

-**1	Container, Dependency, and IOC**
+# 1	Container, Dependency, and IOC

-Certainly, here are all the questions along with their answers:

 1.1 What is dependency injection and what are the advantages?